 Fund positioning

 The Fund remains defensively positioned.
-The portfolio is overweight information technology and owns computer software and semiconductor companies that are dominant players in their respective markets.
-The portfolio is overweight materials, where it owns stocks that should provide a hedge against inflation.
-The Fund also owns several well-positioned specialty chemical companies and is overweight industrials, where it focusses on companies offering value-added and differentiated solutions.
+The portfolio is overweight information technology, where the it owns computer software, systems and semiconductor companies that are dominant players in industry niches, with competitive advantages that MFS believes are supported by differentiated intellectual property.
+The portfolio is overweight materials, where the Fund owns stocks that could provide a hedge against inflation.
+It also holds several specialty chemical companies within the materials sector.
+The Fund is overweight industrials, with a focus on companies offering value-added and differentiated solutions to their customers.

-The portfolio is underweight consumer discretionary sector, avoiding auto makers and most consumer cyclical stocks.
+The portfolio is underweight consumer discretionary, avoiding auto makers and most consumer cyclical stocks.
 The Fund is also underweight health care on concerns about drug pricing pressures, and underweight communication services, where MFS has chosen to avoid the debt-laden balance sheets and regulatory burden of the telecom companies.

 Fund performance

-Compound Returns %¹ Since Inception 10 Year 5 Year 3 Year 1 Year Q2
+Compound Returns %¹ Since Inception 10 Year 5 Year 3 Year 1 Year Q3

 Sun Life MFS International Value Fund - Series A